ashwaniraj0813/wowchat/README.md

 # Introduction

-   This document provides comprehensive guidance on using and developing the Real-Time Chat App (wowchat).
+   This document provides comprehensive guidance on using and setting up the Real-Time Chat App (wowchat).
    The application allows users to engage in real-time text conversations, where user can able to message directly to his friend and even make a group on the chatting app.